raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week1/GLS and RTL mismatch (synth & sim ).md

 NOW WE WILL LOOK AT OTHER EXAMPLE

-the filename blocking_caveat.v
+the filename blocking_caveat.v.

 <img width="823" height="752" alt="Image" src="https://github.com/user-attachments/assets/1a5003f3-ec31-4c9e-bee7-b0ed20014ac3" />

-now we will look at the simulation gtkwave of it
+now we will look at the simulation gtkwave of it.

 <img width="823" height="763" alt="Image" src="https://github.com/user-attachments/assets/98dc6d63-4f81-4759-b312-577e1578ec18" />